self-taught-software-developers/hacktoberfest-idea/README.md

-# hacktoberfest-idea
+# STSD Hacktober Fest 2021 Ideas

-A place for everyone in the Self-Taught Software Developers group to add thoughts and ideas for Hacktober Fest 2021
+Hey everyone!
+This is a place to add any thoughts and ideas for the upcoming Hacktober Fest.